UBC-MDS/DSCI_522_Group19/doc/Wine_Quality_Score_Predictor_report.md

 The wine classification is a challenging task as it relies on sensory analysis performed by human tasters.
-These evaluations are based on the experience and knowledge of experts which are prone to subjective factors.
+These evaluations are based on the experience and knowledge of experts which are prone to be subjective factors.
 One of main limitation here is that the dataset is imbalanced.
-The majority of quality scores were 5 and 6.Another limitation is that the dataset has only 12 features with one of binary feature that seems not to add any values to our model.
-We could also potentially find a larger dataset (i.e.with wine from around the world) or with more features since the one we are currently working with has a limited number of features (i.e.type of grape used in the wine) due for the sake of privacy protection.
+The majority of quality scores were 5 and 6.
+Another limitation is that the dataset has only 12 features with one of binary feature that seems not to add any values to our model.
+We could also potentially find a larger dataset (i.e.with wine from different parts of the world) or with more features since the one we are currently working with has a limited number of features (i.e. lack of type of grape used in the wine) due for the sake of privacy protection.

 # References